 Public Records/Utility Agencies Information Technology Security - SB 776 by Sen. Bradley (R) and HB 1025 by Rep. Antone (D) would create an exemption from the public records law for information related to security of technology for municipal electric utilities.
-HB 1025 passed its first committee.
+SB 776 and HB 1025 are ready for the floor.

 Gainesville Regional Utilities Authority - HB 1355 by Rep. Perry (R) is a local bill that would amend the City of Gainesville's charter, creating a regional independent utilities authority called the Gainesville Regional Utilities Authority (GRUA).
 GRUA would be governed by an independent commission of 5 members appointed by the city commission.
 The purpose of GRUA would be to acquire, construct, and operate utilities including the following utilities: electric, water, wastewater, reuse water, natural gas, and communications.
 Further, the bill would provide general provisions for the operation and management of GRUA and its corporate structure.
-Any local laws or ordinances which conflict with this bill would be repealed.
+The bill was amended to remove the provision that would allow the bill to supersede local ordinances.
 If the bill passes, Article VII would take effect by referendum only if it is approved by a majority of voters in Gainesville.
-HB 1355 passed out of its first committee.
+HB 1355 is ready for the floor.